ameersarwar/manuscript_cross-expression/README.md

 # manuscript_cross-expression
-Custom code scripts for the cross-expression manuscript
+Custom code scripts used to analyze the data in the cross-expression manuscript.